caporali/scientific_computing/README.md

 # Description
 The source code for the simulations can be found in the [code](https://github.com/caporali/scientific_computing/tree/main/code) folder.
 It is completely written in Matlab. <br>
 It consists of a comparison between the method in analysis and other known algorithms in the literature (jacobi, gauss-seidel...).
-It is found in the [code](https://github.com/caporali/scientific_computing/tree/main/code/) folder.
 The main code to be executed is [main.mat](https://github.com/caporali/scientific_computing/blob/main/code/main.m).

 All files are accompanied by brief comments (written mostly in Italian). <br>